top of page

 Canaanite gate in Ashkelon National Park

-Partially reconstructed Canaanite Gate from the 19th century BCE.
+The partially reconstructed Canaanite City Gate from the 19th century BCE.

 Roman basilica in Ashkelon National Park

-Roman Basilica - a courtyard surrounded by rows of columns whose walls and floor were made of marble.
+The Roman Basilica consists of a courtyard surrounded by rows of columns and whose walls and floor were made of marble.

 Canaanite rampart in Ashkelon National Park